 Hiya!
-My name is Danny and I am currently a senior majoring in Communication and minoring in English, Leadership, and Media Studies.
-I enrolled in IDP during the fall of my junior year based on recommendations from friends, and I am extremely grateful for the skills that it has endowed me with.
-I enjoy applying these to my regular life and I am excited to facilitate this semester in order to further my understanding of communication skills across difference.
-On campus, I serve as the President of the Communication Student Advisory Board, a Peer Mentor for first-generation students within CALS, and I work as an Administrative Assistant in the CALS Admissions Office, among other things.
+My name is Danny and I am a senior majoring in Communication and minoring in English, Leadership, and Media Studies.
+My friends recommended that I enroll in IDP during the fall of my junior year, and I am so grateful that it has endowed me with such important skills.
+I enjoy applying dialogue to my regular life, and I am excited to take my final lap this semester in order to further my understanding of communication skills across difference.
+On campus, I serve as the President of the Communication Student Advisory Board, a Sitter for Guiding Eyes for the Blind, a Peer Mentor for first-generation students within CALS, and I work as an Administrative Assistant in the CALS Admissions Office, among other things.
 I hope to be able to utilize my knowledge gained through IDP to help empower students across campus and challenge existing structures.

 Howdy!
 My name is De’Aysia and I am from Arlington, Texas.
 I am a junior majoring in Psychology and minoring in Crime, Prisons, Education, and Justice in the College of Arts and Sciences.
 Outside of IDP, I am involved in research with The Life History Lab and McNair Scholars Program that focuses on how developmental context has lifelong effects.
 I took IDP second semester of my sophomore year and was initially skeptical of what I could gain from the experience.
 However, there was actually so much that I benefited from learning, not only about the others present, but about myself as well.
 Having such an eye-opening experience of my own, led me to pursue facilitating in order to help others in their process to make new connections and get out of their comfort zone.
 I hope to be the best guide possible and am super excited to be a first-time facilitator this fall!

 Hi!
-My name is Ethan Bachert and I'm a Senior in CALS studying Biology and minoring in Leadership and Nutrition.
-This will be my first time facilitating IDP, and I am very excited to continue to build on the dialogue skills I learned in EDUC 2610 while meeting new and amazing people.
+My name is Ethan Bachert and I'm a Senior in CALS studying Biology and minoring in Leadership.
+This will be my second time facilitating IDP, and I am very excited to continue to build on the dialogue skills I learned in EDUC 2610 while meeting new and amazing people.
 I first took IDP the fall of my Junior year, and it quickly became one of my favourite classes.
 I loved how we were able to discuss meaningful and often sensitive topics in an open and respectful way, and I found I learned just as much about myself as I did my peers.
-Outside of IDP I am on the Varsity Swim and Dive team, a Biology Student Advisor, and I am on the executive board of Alpha Epsilon Delta.
+Outside of IDP I am on the Varsity Swim and Dive team, the President of RallyCap Sports at Cornell, and I am on the executive board of Alpha Epsilon Delta.